gnodnap-z/Notebook/README.md

 # Notebook
-A places to keep my reading notes
+A place to keep my reading notes